neuralrp/neuralrp/README.md

 ![Screenshot 2026-01-28 075248](https://github.com/user-attachments/assets/339e9fc7-ff88-4c35-860b-71f3b640e1a5)

-**tl;dr: NeuralRP is a local, no-cloud, opinionated roleplay engine, designed specifically to keep LLMs from falling off a cliff once the context window gets too high, while keeping image generation a top priority.**
+**tl;dr: NeuralRP is a local, no-cloud, opinionated roleplay engine, designed specifically to keep LLMs from falling off a cliff once the context window gets too long, while keeping image generation a top priority.**

 **Simple out of the box.
 Just drop your cards in the folders, there isn't a million different things to configure.
 Just go.**